octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

-This is me testing to change the project and pull reuqesting to the original project
+This is me testing to change the project and pull reuqesting to the original project!